Automate all your repetitive HR tasks and save yourself hours every week to focus on your most important work.

 Maybe you’re also a small business owner, an ops manager or someone working at a small business who is in charge of HR, but HR is not your main role.
 And maybe the lack of time and need for an easy set up are important for you.

-Hopefully this was a helpful introduction to managing time off at your small business, and if you’re looking for an all-in-one solution, maybe it’s time to start a free trial with us.
+Hopefully this was a helpful introduction to managing time off at your small business, and if you’re looking for more information, you can always download our guide on time off management.